"Trashzilla" protests against polluting of Hong Kong's oceans

 But 2016 has been a bad year for the city's beaches.

-This month, the beach at Sok Ku Wan village -- where children play and a hike popular with tourists -- has been besieged by trash.
+This month, the beach at Sok Ku Wan village -- where children play and a hike popular with tourists terminates -- has been besieged by trash.

-"One of the things you could see straight away ... is that this is household trash," Gary Stokes, Southeast Asia Director at the Sea Shepherd Conservation Society, told CNN.
+"One of the things you could see straight away ... is that this is household trash," Gary Stokes, Southeast Asia Director at the Sea Shepherd Global, told CNN.

 "It's not individuals ... it's (likely been dumped by) a company that's been hired to remove trash and isn't putting it where it should be."